Thandai is a special, milk based soft drink prepared for Holi and is loaded with nuts, spices, rose petals and sugar.

 - 6 Black Peppercorns

-- Soak cashews, melon seeds and poppy seeds for at least 1 – 2 hours.
-I soaked for 2 hours.
+- Soak cashews, melon seeds and poppy seeds for at least 1 – 2 hours, preferably 2 hours.

 - Blanch almonds and pistachios by dropping the nuts in boiling water and cooking for a minute.
 Drain, run under cold water and peel the skin.
 For pistachios, rub the nuts between fingers and if there is a thin skin, it will peel off.
 If not, use it as is.